Ewan Bange

-Ewan Bange (born 15 December 2001) is an English professional footballer who plays as a striker for Hyde United on loan from Radcliffe.
+Ewan Bange (born 15 December 2001) is an English professional footballer who plays as a striker for Bamber Bridge.

 Career

 Blackpool

 Having made his debut for Blackpool's youth team in 2017, Bange's first involvement with the first team was as an unused substitute in a 0–0 League One draw away at Bolton Wanderers.
 He made his first-team debut on 15 October 2019, coming on as a second-half substitute in a 2–1 EFL Trophy defeat away at Carlisle United.

 Bange signed a professional contract with Blackpool on 23 December 2020.

 Bamber Bridge

 On 13 August 2021, Bange joined for Bamber Bridge on loan.
 He scored eleven goals in all competitions.

 AFC Telford

 In November 2021, upon expiration of his Bamber Bridge loan, Bange joined AFC Telford United, also on loan, until January 2022.
 He returned to Blackpool on 13 January.

 FC United of Manchester

 In January 2022 he went out on loan for the third time in the season, this time to F.C.
 United of Manchester.